Rep. Hollingsworth says he won’t seek reelection, the 12th Republican to decide against another term

 He often pointed to his experience as an outsider as one of the reasons he should represent Indiana voters on Capitol Hill.

-In his announcement, Hollingsworth advocated for term limits and bemoaned the “problem” of politicians using their positions to catapult them to even more powerful political offices and lobbying positions.
+In his announcement, Hollingsworth advocated term limits and bemoaned the “problem” of politicians using their positions to catapult them to even more powerful political offices and lobbying positions.

 “We need more people from outside of politics, to change how things work,” he wrote.
 “As a businessman, I invested in shuttered warehouses and helped turn around companies.”

-“As an outsider, I was successful because it was clear to me that those who have an incentive to maintain the status quo can’t be relied upon to change the status quo,” the lawmaker added.
+The lawmaker added: “As an outsider, I was successful because it was clear to me that those who have an incentive to maintain the status quo can’t be relied upon to change the status quo.”

-Republicans are favored to recapture majority control of the House in November’s midterm elections as the party out of power typically prevails in a president’s first term.
-While 12 Republicans have decided against reelection, 26 Democrats have said they will retire or seek another office.
+Republicans are favored to recapture majority control of the House in November’s midterm elections, as the party out of power typically prevails in a president’s first term.
+While 12 Republicans have decided against running for reelection, 26 Democrats have said they will retire or seek another office.